DockFrankenstein/SL-Translation-Magizmo/docs/docs/manual/basics/editor.md

 A. Hierarchy - contains a list of every entry in your file.
 You can select items by clicking on them.

 B. Inspector - shows you properties of the currently selected item in the hierarchy.
-This is where you change text contents of entries.
+This is where you edit entries.

 C. Preview - live preview of your translations.